 Eric Kabamba

-Kabamba Mutombo Eric is the Year Four primary teacher at Malaika.
+Eric Kabamba Mutombo is the Year Four primary teacher at Malaika.
 He has a state degree in general education and has been with Malaika since 2014.
 For the moment Eric lives in Lubumbashi, and apart from teaching, he enjoys playing football and reading.

 Eugenie Mwape

-Eugenie Kitonge Mwape is the Year Two primary teacher and has worked with Malaika since 2018.
+Eugenie Kitonge Mwape is Malaika’s Year Two primary teacher and has worked with Malaika since 2018.
 Her ambition is to be able to help the girls realize their dreams through education and become the leaders of tomorrow.
 Eugenie enjoys football in her spare time.

 Jacques Kubadilwa